gamendez98/mlt-project/README.md

 - `inflector_path`: Path to save and load the `Inflector` from
 - `stop_word_dictionary_path`: Path to save and load the `StopWordDictionary` from
 - `raw_dataset_path`: Path to the raw texts
+- `label_vocab_size`: maximum number of labels to get on the output dataset
+- `input_entry_limit`: number of entries to take from the raw dataset
 - `nlp_model`: spacy model name to be used for the data generation
 - `transformation_rate`: Fraction of tokens that the script will try to transform and label.
 The actual proportion of transformed tokens may be lower since some times transformations are not possible